 - A range of skills and experience (in areas such as water, energy, livestock, forestry, cultivation, etc.) should be available in the implementation team, to enable rapid responses to the wide spectrum of community adaptation needs.

-- Building on the lessons learned from the first GCCA programme, a second GCCA Tanzania initiative is in preparation, with a view to scaling up the eco-village approach.
-It will notably aim to enhance institutional capability to mainstream climate-related issues at the local government level, and place extra emphasis on building and disseminating knowledge about climate-related vulnerabilities and climate change adaptation solutions that are appropriate in the context of specific agro-ecological zones in Tanzania.
+- Building on the lessons learned from the first GCCA programme, a second GCCA Tanzania initiative was prepared, with a view to scaling up the eco-village approach.
+It notably aimed at enhancing institutional capability to mainstream climate-related issues at the local government level, and place extra emphasis on building and disseminating knowledge about climate-related vulnerabilities and climate change adaptation solutions that are appropriate in the context of specific agro-ecological zones in Tanzania.